dayowe/codex-quota-audit/README.md

   --summary-json codex_quota_summary.json
 ```

-The generated report and summary contain privacy-safe aggregate results rather than prompts or model responses.
+The generated report and summary contain aggregate results rather than prompts or model responses.

 ### Show all options